ravindrabiradar44/cliautomationtool/README.md

 # cliautomationtool
-Automate the command line of all the environments supporting python
+Automate the command line operations and assert the output of the commands using python